 Christmas Eve dinner, like all Spanish meals, is served family style with loads of different elements to savor.
 It usually involves a soup starter, lots of shellfish (primarily prawns), a fish platter, a meat dish (often lamb), potatoes and typical Spanish treats like cheese and delicately sliced Iberian ham from the infamous patas de jamón (ham legs).

 After dinner (and often after a cava-infused round of villancicos), the abuelos might head off to Misa del Gallo (midnight mass), while the younger folks meet friends for drinks and dancing.

-Though it’s a relatively new tradition, many children open a few gifts from Papá Noel (Santa Claus) on Christmas Eve, allowing them something to tide them over as they wait for the real gift-giving celebrations on Día de los Reyes, still 12 days away.
+Though it’s a relatively new tradition, many children open a gift or two from Papá Noel (Santa Claus) on Christmas Eve, allowing them something to tide them over as they (im)patiently await the real loot on Día de los Reyes, still 12 days away.

 The Grapes of New Year’s Eve & New Year’s Day

 Las uvas de Nochebuena y Nuevo Año

 New Year’s Eve celebrations begin with another big family dinner and end up, like in most places, with champagne and dancing until the wee hours.
 The main square in most cities and towns fill up as people huddle in tightly to excitedly countdown to midnight, dressed to the nines despite the cold, and donning red undies if they’re hoping to be lucky in love during the upcoming year.

 What sets midnight apart in Spain is that instead of puckering up for a midnight smooch, the goal is to stuff 12 grapes into your mouth as the clock strikes twelve, ensuring you luck for the year to come.
 If this sounds like a) an impossible task and b) a choking hazard, you’re right!
 I suppose that’s what makes you lucky if you succeed 🍇😉.